Separation of the largest eigenvalues in eigenanalysis of genotype data from discrete subpopulations: Results and Discussion

 \subsection{Practical comments on using theory}

-Theorem \ref{T1} and the cutoff of $0.5$ should be used in real data only after visual control for the shape of the bulk and for the separation from the bulk of the largest eigenvalues.
-Simulations indicate that when the theory is applicable the histogram of the bulk is located to the left of 0.5 (or 1 when $F=1$) and its shape resembles the Marchenko-Pastur law (\cite[Chapter 3]{bai2010spectral}) of the same ratio $N/M$.
+Theorem \ref{T1} and the cutoff of $0.5$ should be used in real data only after visual control for the shape of the distribution of the eigenvalues and for the separation of the non-significant eigenvalues, or the ``bulk'', from the largest eigenvalues.
+Simulations indicate that when the theory is applicable the histogram of the bulk is located to the left of 0.5 (or 1 when $F=1$) and its shape resembles the Marchenko-Pastur law of the same ratio $N/M$.
 For a typical large value of $N/M>50$, this shape looks similar to a semi-ellipse.

-The shape of the bulk is affected by relationships between the individuals.
+The shape of the histogram of the distribution of eigenvalues is affected by relationships between the individuals.
 This is best illustrated when the offspring of trios are included in the analysis of the three populations HapMap dataset.
-Then the shape of the bulk does not follow Marchenko-Pastur law, and instead resembles a shape reproduced by repeating a large number of individuals, see Figure~\ref{Fig-MP-sim}. \pgfdeclareimage[width=6cm ]{BulkSimulatedRepeat}{repeated-block} \pgfdeclareimage[width=6cm]{hp3pop-d}{hp3pop-dependents}
+Then the shape of the distribution does not follow Marchenko-Pastur law, and instead resembles a shape reproduced by repeating a large number of individuals, see Figure~\ref{Fig-MP-sim}.

-The shape of the bulk for the full HapMap data set seems to exhibit additional deviation from the expected shape, extends well beyond 0.5, and the distribution of the bulk might not be unimodal.
+The shape of the histogram of eigenvalues for the full HapMap data set seems to exhibit additional deviation from the expected shape, extends well beyond 0.5, and the distribution of the small eigenvalues might not be unimodal.
 These deviations cannot be attributed to linkage disequilibrium as they do not disappear after LD pruning.
-Instead, we expect these deviations from the expected shape correspond to complex substructure and relationships among individuals with insufficient power to be detected with so few individuals.
+Instead, we expect these deviations from the expected shape correspond to complex substructure and relationships among individuals, as has been suggested in previous studies of cryptic relationships among HapMap samples \citep{Pemberton2010,Stevens2012} .